 For a variable of one of the numeric types (real or integer) the read procedure expects to read a string of characters which can be interpreted as a numeric value of the same type.
-Numeric values should follow the rules that apply to numeric constants (see chapter 2.2).
+Leading spaces are allowed.
+The numeric value should follow the rules that apply to numeric constants (see chapter 2.2).
 The entry must be terminated by a carriage return (i.e. <ENTER>) immediately following the last character of the numeric value.
 The carriage return is not echoed.
-If the interpretation results in an error, the entry field will be cleared, indicating that a new value must be entered.
-A special case of numeric input is when no value is entered, i.e. the entry consists of nothing but a carriage return.
-Instead of assigning a new value to the variable, the current value will be retained.
+If the interpretation results in an error the entry field will be cleared, indicating that the user is to re-enter the value.